 Moore’s law is an example of futures studies; it is a statistical collection of past and present trends with the goal of accurately extrapolating future trends.

-Technology, especially intelligence augmentation and artificial intelligence, have the potential to transform the future of philosophy.
+Technology—especially intelligence augmentation and artificial intelligence—has the potential to transform the future of philosophy.
 Continue reading Future Technology and Philosophy

 Suppose we cryogenically preserve ourselves.
 Even if our descendants revive us there is a chance that our minds will be too primitive to be properly rebooted.
 Future technologies may be incompatible with our archaic mind files.
 It would be as if we found an old floppy disk or early telephone but no longer had the means to run them.

 Alternatively, our descendants might reboot our mind files but find that our restored minds cannot deal with a radically different future.
 In response, our offspring might download their knowledge into our minds, so as to better prepare us for their new world, but find our memory capacity and processing speed insufficient to deal with the procedure.
 It might kill us to assimilate all their knowledge.
 Literally.

 To handle all this new experience and information our progeny could re-engineer our brains or create new ones for us.
 Either way, it is hard to see how our personal identity survives.
 Once we have thirty-first-century brains loaded with thirty-first-century knowledge, we are thirty-first-century beings.
 And with psychological continuity lost, personal identity would be lost too.